csinchok/chipy-fcc-presentation/PITCHME.md

 ---

-## DISCLAIMERS
+## More Disclaimers

 - My data isn't fully up-to-date |

 - This data is messy |

-- For time, I will be hand-waving some complexities |
+- I will be hand-waving some complexities |

 - Would love to answer questions after, if you'd like to know more |